lersy/Dell-7577-Hackintosh-macos-Opencore/README.md

 	VirtualSMC		--- SMC emulator
 	VoodooI2C		--- Touchpad controller
 	VoodooI2CHID		--- Touchpad
-	VoodooPS2Controller	--- Enabling PS2 devices
-	VoodooPS2Controller	--- PS2 Keyboard kext
+	VoodooPS2Controller	--- Enabling PS2 Keyboard

 <b> To Do List </b>

 * Config file does not include SMBIOS parameters which is a must for Apple Services.
-One need to provide own values.
+One needs to provide own values.
 There are guides here and there.
 Your friend is google as always.
 For ROM adress you can use your builtin ethernet card MAC adress.
 MacSerial is a good way to obtain proper serial and motherboard serial numbers.
 UUID can be generated with terminal command uuidgen.
 Make it produced at least five times to be sure it is unique enough.
 For working imessage and facetime all should be set in a sensible way and make sure that they are not used by someone else either hackintosh or real mac.

 * USBPort.kext is set for my own laptop.
 It can be different for your device for many reasons like different bios version.
 Best way is to map your own usb ports.
 Hackintool can do that process for you or there are other guides depending on USB-Inject-All kext.
 If your usb 2 and 3 ports are working then you have nothing to do because hey it works! ( This laptop has 3 usb ports which are both for USB2 and USB3 for user to attach usb devices.
 Also internal devices like webcam and bluetooth are counted as usb devices. )